ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst

 Summary
 -------------------

-- A **class** defines a new data type (classify something).
+- A **class** defines a new data type (a classification).
 It is the formal implementation, or blueprint, of the *attributes* and *behaviors* of the objects of that class.

 - An **object** is a specific instance of a class with defined attributes.
 Objects are declared as variables of a class type.

-- An **attribute** is data the object knows such as which direction the turtle object is facing.
+- An **attribute** is data the object knows about itself.
+For example a turtle object knows the direction it is facing.

-- A **method** is something that an object can do such as a turtle object can go forward 100 pixels.
+- A **method** is something that an object can do.
+For example a turtle object can go forward 100 pixels.

 - An **abstract data type** is a definition of the attributes and methods for all objects of a type (of the same class).

-- An **instance variable** is another name for an attribute which is data an object knows about itself such as its position.
+- An **instance variable** is another name for an attribute.

 .. raw:: html